Great Taste of Camino Frances 2024

 - Luggage transfers throughout.

-- 4 nights B & B & all local hotel taxes
+- 4 nights comfortable accommodation with all local hotel taxes

 - Luggage transfers¹.